citizenfx/fivem-docs/content/docs/support/client-faq.md

 You can run the FiveM client on Linux through Wine/Proton, but the anti-cheat will not work, meaning you will only be able to join servers that have disabled `svadhesive`.

-**NOTE**: Running on Linux **might** work, but there is no plans to anti-cheat support.
+**NOTE**: Running on Linux **might** work, but there is no plan for anti-cheat support.
 Issues or topics pertaining to this will likely be closed.

 Where is FiveM installed?
 -------------------------